-1. INTRODUCTION
+1. Introduction

-Neutron stars (NSs), the densest stable stellar objects in the Universe, provide key information on the properties of cold, supra-nuclear density matter, strong gravitational fields and a variety of astrophysical processes that take place in or around them.
-Observations of NSs extend over the entire electromagnetic spectrum, from radio frequencies to gamma rays.
+Neutron stars (NSs), the densest stable stellar objects in the universe, provide key information on the properties of cold, supranuclear density matter, strong gravitational fields, and a variety of astrophysical processes that take place in or around them.
+Observations of NSs extend over the entire electromagnetic spectrum, from radio frequencies to gamma-rays.
 The recent detection of gravitational waves (GWs) from two coalescing NSs has opened another, entirely different, observational window.
-Combinations of measurements of NS parameters such as mass, radius, moment of inertia, angular frequency, tidal deformability or quadrupole moments, which have already been obtained (or are within reach of present and future instrumentation), hold the potential to constrain the equation of state (EoS) of dense matter and the structure of NSs to high precision and accuracy (see e.g. Lattimer & Prakash 2007; Hinderer et al. 2018).
-To this aim different methods exploiting different diagnostics have been pursued: for instance X-ray based methods have been devised to infer the mass and radius of NSs from the evolution of radius expansion Type I Xray bursts, broadened Fe K α line profiles, fastest rotation frequencies, periodic modulations resulting from NS rotation (for a review see Watts et al. 2016; Lattimer 2019).
-NICER X-ray observations of a rotation-powered NS have recently provided $\sim 8-12\%$ precise mass and radius measurements, based on the latter method (Riley et al. 2019a; Miller et al. 2019a).
+Combinations of measurements of NS parameters such as mass, radius, moment of inertia, angular frequency, tidal deformability, or quadrupole moments, which have already been obtained (or are within reach of present and future instrumentation), hold the potential to constrain the equation of state (EoS) of dense matter and the structure of NSs to high precision and accuracy (see e.g., Lattimer & Prakash 2007; Hinderer et al. 2018).
+To this aim, different methods exploiting different diagnostics have been pursued: for instance X-ray based methods have been devised to infer the mass and radius of NSs from the evolution of radius expansion Type I X-ray bursts, broadened Fe K α line profiles, fastest rotation frequencies, and periodic modulations resulting from NS rotation (for a review see Watts et al. 2016; Lattimer 2019).
+NICER X-ray observations of a rotation-powered NS have recently provided ~8%-12% precise mass and radius measurements, based on the latter method (Miller et al. 2019; Riley et al. 2019).
 Constraints on the EoS of NSs have recently been obtained also from the GW signal of GW170817 (Abbott et al. 2018).
-Present limitations in the determination of the EoS of NS arise from data paucity and/or quality (insufficient sensitivity and signal to noise ratio especially), modelling uncertainties and control of systematics.
+Present limitations in the determination of the EoSs of NSs arise from data paucity and/or quality (insufficient sensitivity and signal-to-noise ratio especially), modeling uncertainties and control of systematics.

-The fast quasi-periodic oscillations (QPOs) in the Xray flux of NS low mass X-ray binaries are among the observables that can yield measurements of NS mass and radius.
-These signals appear as narrow features in the power spectra of the light curves of accreting NS and black holes.
-While their interpretation is still debated, QPOs are believed to be produced in the inner regions of the accretion disc surrounding the compact object.
-They often display different modes, some which are excited at the same time, and undergo correlated frequency changes (for a review see van der Klis 2006).
-Much of what is currently known about QPOs derives from observations with the Rossi X-Ray Timing Explorer (RXTE, Swank et al. 1994).
-RXTE detected a large number of low frequency QPOs (LF QPOs, observed below several tens of Hz) and enabled the discovery of high frequency QPOs (HF QPOs), often observed in pairs, with frequencies up to over a kHz in NS systems (the upper and lower kHz QPOs).
+The fast quasi-periodic oscillations (QPOs) in the X-ray flux of NS low-mass X-ray binaries are among the observables that can yield measurements of NS mass and radius.
+These signals appear as narrow features in the power spectra of the light curves of accreting NSs and black holes.
+While their interpretation is still debated, QPOs are believed to be produced in the inner regions of the accretion disk surrounding the compact object.
+They often display different modes, some of which are excited at the same time, and undergo correlated frequency changes (for a review see van der Klis 2006).
+Much of what is currently known about QPOs derives from observations with the Rossi X-Ray Timing Explorer (RXTE; Swank et al. 1995).
+RXTE detected a large number of lowfrequency QPOs (LFQPOs, observed below several tens of Hz) and enabled the discovery of high-frequency QPOs, often observed in pairs, with frequencies up to over a kHz in NS systems (the upper and lower kHz QPOs).